funkybob/django-nap/docs/rest/publisher.rst

       Used by the ``patterns`` method to control the URL patterns generated.

+   .. attribute:: PATTERNS

+      A list of (regex, view name) pairs to generate the URL patterns.
+      They will be called with format() applied, passed the following keys:

+      name
+        The generated name for this Publisher.
+      action
+        ACTION_PATTERN
+      object
+        OBJECT_PATTERN
+      argument
+        ARGUMENT_PATTERN

    .. classmethod:: patterns(api_name=None)

       Builds a list of URL patterns for this Publisher.